 Of course, I couldn’t resist perusing this copy of “Founding Austin” with one of my favorite Austinites Camila Alves McConaughey on the cover.

 Though a massage at The W may cost you a little more than your average massage studio or spa, the quality of the service and atmosphere is definitely above par.
 The spa experience ended with a glass of bubbles while I utilized all the product provided so clients leave looking just as good as when they arrived (or maybe even better).
-It also tempted me to look into different CBD products so I may research into them with the likes of cannabidiol websites similar to that of justcbdstore.com/ or others you can find on the internet.
+I really enjoyed the massage oil and found that it really reduced any aches and pains the next day.
+Although I have never used a CBD product before, a friend of mine swears by this quicksilver cbd oil for general wellbeing and good sleep.
+I must admit, the combination of my massage and my friends testimony has tempted me to look into different CBD products, so I may research into them with the likes of cannabidiol websites similar to that of justcbdstore.com/ or others you can find on the internet.

 Following my spa treatment, I hit the WET Deck where a Sound Wave Sunday pool party was happening.

 Mingled with Austin residents as well as hotel guests as I sipped on the pool bar’s signature froze.
 Made sure to bring along my Illuminidol koozie so I could share the experience with my favorite Austin celeb.

 And speaking of celebs, I spotted an actor chilling in a cabana poolside.
 Honestly, I even surprise myself sometimes with my ability to recognize people.
 Especially since this guy isn’t exactly a household name.
 Who was it, you ask?
 Josh Hopkins, who I know from Cougartown.
 You may also recognize him from GI Jane, The Perfect Storm and/ or Only the Brave (which also stars Austin resident Taylor Kitsch).